Development (Cambridge, England)

 G1/S. cki-1 activity is required for the suspension of cell cycling that occurs in dauer larvae and starved L1 larvae in response to environmental signals.
 In vulva precursor cells (VPCs), a pathway of heterochronic genes acts via cki- 1 to maintain VPCs in G1 during the L2 stage.

 Hong, Yang; Roy, Richard; and Ambros, Victor, "Developmental Regulation of a Cyclin-Dependent Kinase Inhibitor Controls Postembryonic Cell Cycle Progression in Caenorhabditis Elegans" (1998).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 740.